KisalayGhosh/ISC-5305---Scientific-Programming/Week07/Question01/README.md

 ---

 This project demonstrates the use of modern C++ for symbolic computation, highlighting memory management, object-oriented design, and numerical methods.
-Thank you for reviewing this project!